wonsunahn-autograder/CS1632_Fall2019/deliverables/2/deliverable2.md

 ON A SEPARATE PAGE, include either a screenshot or output from a code coverage tool of your tests and the object they cover.
 The screenshot should show coverage percentage for each class.
 Please review exercise 2 if you need reminding of how that looks like.

-There is no need to print out the code.
-It should be on GitHub (or a similar publicly-accessible version control system such as BitKeeper) BY THE BEGINNING OF CLASS.

 At least three (3) unit tests should use test doubles.

 At least three (3) unit tests should use stubbing of methods.